stefanselig/BeeDiary/README.md

 ### 16.12.15 - Client

 Angular version 2 beta 1 was released today.
 Updated files to meet setup recommendation of Angular 2 team.
-There are some errors when compiling
+There are some errors when compiling the typescript files.
+The typescript transpiler somehow can't find the Angular modules.

 ```shell
 > tsc -p app -w